sunnybio/classification_visualization_ML/README.md

 mushroom dataset is used to predict is mushroom is posinous or not.
 Pca is used to convert the features in 2 dimension.
 Algorithms used are:-
-Logistic regression
+Logistic regression,
-KNN classifier
+KNN classifier,
-Decision tree
+Decision tree,
-Random forest
+Random forest,
-Support vector machine
+Support vector machine,
-Gaussian naive  baiys
+Gaussian naive  baiys,
 neural networks